VMD-Plugin/PACKMOL-GUI/README.md

 The PACKMOL-GUI was developed utilizing Tcl/Tk, the embedded development interface for VMD extensions.
-This GUI requires the version 1.9.3 of the VMD.
+This GUI requires the version 1.9.3 or above of the VMD.
 Additionally, Furthermore, the PACKMOL-GUI supports the periodic boundary conditions and Gaussian surfaces that were introduced in version 20.15.1 of the PACKMOL program.

 INSTALLATION
 ============